 "Essiac" didn't become a trademark name until the fall of 1977 when Rene Caisse sold the formula for $1.00 to David Fingard of the Resperin company on the understanding that they would conduct clinical trials on human patients to demonstrate the efficacy of Essiac tea.
 However, the clinical trials never happened and Rene did not receive any of her contractual royalties.
 Once Resperin got the formula they ceased all contact with Rene and never consulted or cooperated with Rene in promoting Essiac, in further breach of their contract.
-Also, they never even consulted with Rene Caisse on how to prepare the tea (when Rene was alive), so Rene's best friend, Mary McPherson, had to show them how to make up the tea after Rene died.5 It therefore appears that Rene only gave Resperin the ingredients to the tea but not the recipe to make it.
+Also, they never even consulted with Rene Caisse on how to prepare the tea (when Rene was alive), so Rene's best friend, Mary McPherson, had to show them how to make up the tea after Rene died.5 It therefore appears that Rene only gave Resperin the ingredients to one version of the tea but not the recipe to make it.
 Two decades later in 2000 Mary McPherson stated that the company that was allegedly continuing the Resperin corporation work was not making up the tea like Rene Caisse did.6

 Dr. Gary Glum, a California chiropractor, claimed that he bought a four-herb version of the Essiac formula in 1985 from Mrs. Pat Judson of Deering, Michigan.
 He made this announcement at Andre's Restaurant in Bracebridge in the fall of 1988 with several witnesses present including Mary McPherson and her husband.7